-1. Review a copy of the applicant’s personal statement so that your letter of recommendation can dovetail with – not conflict with or duplicate – the rest of the application.
+- Request a copy of the applicant’s personal statement so that your letter of recommendation can dovetail with – not conflict with or duplicate – the rest of the application.

 I have been teaching for twenty years and have advised approximately 450 students on independent research projects over the last five years.
+Jen’s project was unlike any of the others I’ve advised, certainly in the top 10%.

 I have personally supervised ten interns every summer for the last five years plus worked with over two hundred college students in the Big Medical Center ER.
+Tyrell distinguished himself from the other interns in his focus and dedication [provide examples].

 I was able to get to know Joe because he made it a point to attend two of my sections every week when only one was required.